-Author: Giovanni Cimolin da Silva
+This article was written by team member Giovanni Cimolin da Silva

 Are you looking into new solutions for your next online learning experience and do you want to offer courses on a customizable and expandable platform?
 Are you having doubts about which platform you should use to host your next training or class?
 This article will help you find out whether the Open edX platform is the right choice for you.

 The Open edX platform is a powerful open source learning management system (LMS) used by organizations from all over the world to host Massive Open Online Courses (MOOCs) as well as smaller classes and training modules.